raaulalonso/so_long/README.md

 # so_long

 All the textures used in the game have been hand-painted.
-This game is programmed in C and is designed for macOS.
+This game is programmed in C and is designed for macOS(Intel).

 ## How to Play